KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 kali@kali:~/kali/packages/finalrecon$
 ```

 We can now **import** the `.tar.gz` we previously downloaded into the empty Git repository we just created.
-When prompted, we remember to accept the default values _(or use the flag `--no-interactive`)_.
+When prompted, we remember to accept the default values _(or use the flag `--no-interactive`)_:

 ```console
 kali@kali:~/kali/packages/finalrecon$ gbp import-orig ~/kali/upstream/finalrecon_0.0~git20201107.0d41eb6.orig.tar.gz